bkiers/Curta/README.md

-Either checkout this repository and run: `ant jar`, or download the [JAR file](https://github.com/bkiers/Curta/blob/master/Curta-0.3.jar) directly and add this to your project's classpath.
+Either checkout this repository and run: `ant jar`, or download the [JAR file](https://github.com/bkiers/Curta/blob/master/Curta-0.3.jar) directly and add it to your project's classpath.

 ## Quick demo